jdy22/har_public_dataset/README.md

 The "lstm_grid_search.py" file will run a grid search on the hyperparameter settings for the LSTM model on the public dataset.
 Results will be printed to the terminal.
 If "logging" in line 22 is set to "True", this information will also be saved to the text file specified in line 23.

 ### ABLSTM:
+Within the "ablstm_training_test1.py" file different combination of parameters values were experimented to find the optimal hyperparameter settings for ABLSTM model on the public data set.
+You may use the "for loop" to automate the grid search.
+Results will be printed to the terminal.
+Results are also logged to textfile specified in line 26, by default.

 ## Archives:
 Old code files and logs have been stored in the archives folder of this repository for record-purposes.